Talking to Your Kids about Current Events

 The world can seem like a scary place these days, especially for a pre-teen or teenager trying to make sense of things.
 Many feel heightened anxiety, feeling unsettled, fearful and confused as to how to act.
 It is difficult enough as an adult to stay informed, keep calm and constantly adapt.
-How can you talk to them about current events?
+How can you talk to your son or daughter about current events?
 Should they watch the news with you?
 What about accessing information over the internet?

 Talk About The Truth Without Oversharing

 Focus on what they can do to keep safe without creating a sense of panic and anxiety.
 Images of the effects of the coronavirus on the news may create undue stress and problems sleeping.
 Instead, focus on ways to stay calm, clear-headed, and safe.

 - Explain that safety comes through physical distancing and proper sanitization.
 This doesn’t mean that your son or daughter have to fear going out and interacting with others.
 Instead, it’s about following good physical distancing practices and being more aware of their surroundings.

 - Highlight that there is hope rather than focusing on the dismal state of events.